Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 These factors will affect how attractive your home is to potential buyers and may affect the overall amount that converting a garage adds to the value of your home.
 Be sure to discuss your plans with a local estate agent to see if your plans will add value and if so how much so that you can ensure your budget doesn’t exceed any potential return on your investment.

-Know that you don't need your garage for cars or storage, but still not entirely sure what to do with the space?
-Take a look at these games room ideas, or, if your garage is on the smaller side, why not take the opportunity to indulge in a bespoke boot room idea for keeping muddy shoes and pets away from your new hallway design.
+Still not entirely sure what you could do with the space if you converted your garage?
+If your garage is on the smaller side, why not take the opportunity to indulge in a bespoke boot room for keeping muddy shoes and pets away from hallways?
+Or, if your garage is attached to your kitchen, could a back kitchen or pantry give you the extra space and storage you crave?

 Sarah is Homebuilding & Renovating’s Assistant Editor and joined the team in 2024.
 An established homes and interiors writer, Sarah has renovated and extended a number of properties, including a listing building and renovation project that featured on Grand Designs.
 Although she said she would never buy a listed property again, she has recently purchased a Grade II listed apartment.
 As it had already been professionally renovated, she has instead set her sights on tackling some changes to improve the building’s energy efficiency, as well as adding some personal touches to the interior.